telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 - The Telos EVM account's are mapped to the native network account's so that users can bridge between the Native netowrk and Telos EVM to leverage tools and DApps on both sides of the network.

 1. TLOS is the native currency for executing transactions on the EVM platform also known as gas almost identical to native RAM.
-2. When a transaction is called it results in smart contract execution that is initially controlled by Externally Owned accounts comprising of an TLOS EVM balance to pay for the transaction to be executed across the network of Telos blockproducers
+2. When a transaction is called it results in smart contract(contract account) execution that is initially controlled by Externally Owned accounts(signed with private keys) comprising of an TLOS EVM balance to pay for the transaction to be executed across the network of Telos blockproducers
 3. Account and code tables match the specification in the Ethereum Yellow Paper

 ## Core layer Consensus Protocol aBFT